 Thank you for visiting Diagnosing Psychotic Disorders: A Clinician’s Guide.

 The Lessons page is where you will find the five lessons of this course.
 The first lesson will take about 60 minutes to complete and the other four will take about 45 minutes.
-These online lessons will review the importance of accurate diagnosis, key features that define psychotic symptoms, interview techniques to elicit these key features, and how to make differential diagnosis using DSM-V criteria.
+These online lessons will review the importance of accurate diagnosis, key features that define psychotic symptoms, interview techniques to elicit these key features, and how to make differential diagnosis using DSM-V DSM-5 criteria.
 Information about CMEs and CEUs awarded for completing the Lesson quizzes can be found on the Welcome page.

 Go to the About page to find out more about this project and its authors.
 The Resources page contains ancillary materials to help with eliciting and evaluating psychotic disorders in addition to diagnostic rating scales.